-Ford recommends the cabin air filter in my 2017 Explorer Platinum gets replaced every 20,000 miles.
-Typically the cabin air filter is ignored and forgotten.
-I’m the 2nd owner of this car, so let’s see if it was ever changed.
-Spoiler Alert: It was never changed haha.
+Ford recommends that the cabin air filter in my 2017 Explorer Platinum be replaced every 20,000 miles.
+Typically the cabin air filter is overlooked and forgotten.
+I am the second owner of this vehicle, let’s check it out.

 What I used:

 Step 2: Open the glove box

 Step 3: Remove 2 plastic white pins under the glove box

 There’s two plastic white pins under the glove box that needs to be removed.
 To remove them, they need to be pulled out.
 I circled the location of the pins and the arrows are the directions to where I pulled them out.